asphaltpanthers/CS1632/deliverables/1/deliverable1.md

 # CS 1632 - Software Testing
-Fall Semester 2018
+Summer Semester 2019

-* DUE: 8 OCT 2018
+* DUE: 5 June 2019

 ## Deliverable 1

-For this assignment, you and a partner will determine a test plan for the simple game Super Connect-Four, based on the requirements listed in the file `requirements.md`.
+For this assignment, you or you and a partner will determine a test plan for the simple game Super Connect-Four, based on the requirements listed in the file `requirements.md`.
 There are several known defects in the software; you will need to find, report on, *and fix* at least three.
 Additionally, a traceability matrix showing the mapping of test cases to requirements is required.

 Time will be given in class to group yourself into groups.
-There should be two and only two members of a group.
+There should be one or two members of a group.

 There should be *at least* twice as many test cases as requirements, although I would normally expect several test cases per requirement.
 Note that this does not mean that you should aim to ONLY have this many.
 I expect you to have enough test cases to properly test the application and find the defects.
 However, if the number of test cases is more than 4x or 5x the number of requirements, you are probably overtesting.